 What's the largest component to dog teeth tarter?
-Most dogs fed a correct raw diet have little to no tarter or plaque.
-If yours does, consider this.
-Perhaps you haven't taken away the largest proponent causing the bacterial load that creates those dirty teeth.
+Carbohydrates.
+Even dogs fed a raw diet could have tarter or plaque.
+Did you know the same thing that creates tarter also damages the rest of the body?
+Here's how.

 Welcome to Dog Talk Tuesday.
 Today Sandra King from Dog Nutrition Naturally and I are talking about the biggest creator of tarter and plaque on our dogs teeth.
 This component just happens to be the largest contributing factor to dog health problems as well.